As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 MTG Aetherdrift spoilers

-Only a few Aetherdrift cards have been revealed so far, but they already reveal the obvious focus of the set: Artifacts and MTG Vehicles.
+Aetherdrift spoiler season is underway, and they reveal the obvious focus of the set: Artifacts and MTG Vehicles.

 First up we have Daretti, Rocketeer Engineer.
 He gets more powerful if you have expensive artifacts, and can sacrifice a tiny artifact like a clue or treasure to bring a much bigger one back to the battlefield.